Multimedia

 MM 160.
 Marketing Yourself as a Multimedia Professional.
 2 Credits.

 Explores the employment and independent market for multimedia professionals, including job qualifications for various positions in small to large organizations, as well as the general business environment for multimedia production.
 Provides an overview and opportunity to apply methods and practices used in finding and obtaining employment in the multimedia industry.
 Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
+Prerequisite/Concurrent: MM 112.
 Audit available.

 MM 215.
 Introduction to Stop Motion Animation.
 4 Credits.

 Introduces the concepts, techniques, materials, devices, and software of stop motion animation.
 Explores and creates stop motion animations, using multiple materials, such as clay, armatures, puppets, 3D printers, cameras, and industry-standard production and post-production software, in solo and group projects.
+Recommended: MM 237.
 Prerequisites: MM 112, MM 235, and (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 MM 216.
-Puppet Fabrication.
+Puppet Fabrication in Stop Motion.
 4 Credits.

 MM 220.
 Multimedia Design II.
 3 Credits.